 Rhubarb Jam is a yearly springtime celebration, whether it grows in your own garden or it starts to show up at farmer's markets and produce stores.
 Rhubarb is one of the very first edibles to show up in the garden after a long winter.

 Rhubarb is a perennial garden dweller, and we look forward to its appearance each spring.
 But, did you know, that the rhubarb leaves, themselves, are poisonous?
-They contain high levels of a toxic compound called oxalyic acid.
-So, although those leaves may look temptingly like beet tops, or Swiss chard, please refrain from eating them.
+They contain high levels of a toxic compound called oxalic acid.
+So, although those leaves may look temptingly like beet tops or Swiss chard, please refrain from eating them.

 More About Rhubarb

 Did you know Rhubarb is not really a fruit, but actually a vegetable?
 Like many produce items, how we use them determines whether we think of them as veggies, or as fruits.

 Keep Rhubarb in the Freezer To Enjoy all Year